-Zone Analytics Colos Endpoint to GraphQL Analytics · Cloudflare Analytics API docs
+Zone Analytics Colos Endpoint to GraphQL Analytics

 This is straightforward: it just selects the attributes of each datapoint that we are interested in, in the format which we used previously in the colos endpoint.

-The GraphQL API is so much more powerful than this, though.
-You can filter and group the data by any dimensions you can think of.
+The GraphQL API is a very powerful tool, as you can filter and group the data by many dimensions.
 This feature is totally absent from the colos endpoint in the Zone Analytics API.